Hollister, California Dog Bite Lawyer

 Child Dog Bite Victim

 At Gonzalez & Jones, APC, we provide unwavering client advocacy with a compassionate family approach.
 After a dog bite attack, the most important thing for you to do is to recover, heal, and get back to your life.
 Let us handle the rest.
-Contact us to schedule a no-cost consultation today.
+Contact us online or call (408) 848-2208 to schedule a free consultation today.